pdfpc/pdfpc/FAQ.rst

 it is part of the ``gstreamer1.0-gtk3`` package; install it with::

     sudo apt-get install gstreamer1.0-gtk3

+On Arch linux, install it with:

+    sudo pacman -S gst-plugin-gtk

 Try loading the video file you want to play with the following command:
 ``gst-play-1.0 --videosink gtksink <your video>``.